av1v3k/learn_flutter/README.md

 String? person = "Messi";
 person = null; // This will work.

-Why not var? person = "Messi" // This will not work.
+Why not var? person = "Messi" // This will not work and null check is available 2.11.0.

+For better experience ?
+ - Center() widget & ternirary operator - to avoid stack overflow error of array.